FreakingLoki/inventory_simulator/README.md

 of items and requests the inventory control worker to go out and physically count these items, then enter their counts and confirm larger discrepancies.

+I also need to add item maintenance tools in the inventory control menu.
+So an inventory specialist should be able to create, read, update, and delete information about each product that the company carries.

+The inventory control menu is also where users should be able to allocate storage space for products the warehouse holds in stock.
+For example, if the company has the space to store 40 pallets of a specific product, users should be able to find that information, and if they choose, reallocate space from one product to another (product A is selling well, maybe we should make more room for it, etc.).

+### Warehouse Mapping Tools
+All organized warehouse operations employ some organization tool so that the people that work in the facility can easily know where a product belongs and where to find it to fulfill an order.
+This update will be a fairly hefty one because it will have to be adaptable for numerous different types of products, different types of storage requirements, and different methods of order selection.

+So the goal for this piece is to have a tool to assign a "pick slot" or "bin" location to an item, and to assign storage locations to an item.
+When a user looks up the information about an item, the storage locations and the pick slot should be easy to find.
+Items should also have a "maximum capacity" which represents the absolute maximum quantity of that item the warehouse can safely and properly store.
+These features will be beneficial to order fulfillment, receiving personnel, and purchasing personnel.

 ## How to Run
 To run this project locally, follow these steps: